-The Markets section, and all that until recently was called OpenBook, is the technology that eToro has developed to enable social interaction among users, joining all the investors of the community.
+The Markets section is the technology that eToro has developed to enable social interaction among users, joining all the investors of the community.

 To integrate the social activity with trading and investment, eToro is made up of several sections and sub-sections, ranging from the personal profile of a trader to that of the single underlying.

 With our course we will review them all, to provide the knowledge and tools to make proper assessments and to fully exploit the potential of eToro.